 lf Then It is a pooled account Only the customer's share of the funds is counted.
 The account is owned by more than one person applying for or receiving AHCCCS The funds in the account are divided by the number of account owners who are applying for or receiving AHCCCS to determine the customer's share.
 It is a conservatorship account Generally, counted for the ward, and not counted for the conservator or guardian.
 See MA704D for policy on ownership involving an agent.
 NOTE The funds may be counted even when withdrawals require court approval.
 Denial of a specific withdrawal does not mean that the funds are not available.
 It is a 529 Educational Savings Account (ESA) The funds are counted for the owner of the account.
 NOTE Funds in an ESA are excluded for the listed beneficiary, because the beneficiary does not have access to the money.

 It is a 530 Coverdell Education Savings Account The funds are completely excluded for the owner and the beneficiary.
 NOTE The funds are not counted for the owner because they are acting as an agent for the beneficiary on the account.
-It is a Flexible Spending Arrangement (FSA) Excluded.
+It is a Flexible Spending Arrangement or Flexible Spending Account (FSA) Excluded.
 It is a Health Savings Account (HSA) or Medical Savings Account (MSA) Excluded when the funds in the account may only be used for qualified medical expenses, and receipts must be submitted to the financial institution before funds can be disbursed.
 Counted for the owner of the account when the owner may withdraw funds for non-medical purposes.
 In this case, disbursements from the account are considered conversions of a resource (MA701).
+Medicare Flex Card Counted as a resource in the month following the month the Medicare Advantage Plan funded the card.
+Disbursements from the account are considered conversions of a resource (MA701).
+NOTE The funding of the prepaid debt card by the Medicare Advantage Plan is excluded income to the owner of the Medicare Flex Card in the month it is received for both MAGI and Non-MAGI programs.
 It is an ABLE account The full amount in the account is an excluded resource.
 NOTE An ABLE account does not need to be opened in Arizona to be excluded.
-The treatment of withdrawals from an ABLE account depends on the type of expense: Funds withdrawn for a non-qualifying expense are counted as a resource in the month of the withdrawal; Unspent funds withdrawn for a qualified housing expense are counted the month following the month of the withdrawal; and Unspent funds withdrawn for any other qualifying expense are excluded when they are identifiable from the customer's bank statement.
+The treatment of withdrawals from an ABLE account depends on the type of expense: • Funds withdrawn for a non-qualifying expense are counted as a resource in the month of the withdrawal;

+Unspent funds withdrawn for a qualified housing expense are counted the month following the month of the withdrawal; and Unspent funds withdrawn for any other qualifying expense are excluded when they are identifiable from the customer's bank statement.
 Do not count ABLE account distributions as income of the designated beneficiary.
 Contributions made to an ABLE account are not counted as income to the designated beneficiary.
 The funds in the account are unavailable Excluded when the customer cannot legally access and use the funds for his or her own support (see MA703A for policy and proof).
+The customer rebuts ownership of some or all of the funds.
+Excluded when the customer provides proof that the funds belong to another person AND that the customer can no longer access those funds.